Licensing for Radon Professionals

 - Measurement Professional License: $150 per year

-- Mitigation Professional License: $250 per year (a mitigation professional license includes a measurement license)
+- Mitigation Professional License: Non-residential only $250 per year (a mitigation professional license includes a measurement license)

-- Mitigation Company License: $100 per year (this fee is waived if the company employs or contracts one licensed mitigation professional)
+- Mitigation Company License: Non-residential only $100 per year (this fee is waived if the company employs or contracts one licensed mitigation professional)

 - Radon Analysis Laboratory: $500 per year (waived for government entity distributing tests kits to general public)